Bloody Sunday (1972): Widgery Tribunal inquiry

 Widgery stated there was no evidence the paratroopers were sent to "flush out any IRA gunmen in the Bogside" or to punish its residents for opposing the British Army.
-The Saville Inquiry also trawled classified documents and found no evidence of such a plan, but said "It is of course possible for plans to be hatched in secret and kept out of documents".
+The Saville Inquiry also examined classified documents and found no evidence of such a plan, but added: "It is of course possible for plans to be hatched in secret and kept out of documents".

-Most witnesses to the event disputed the report's conclusions and regarded it as a whitewash, the slogan, "Widgery washes whiter" – a play on the contemporary advertisement for Daz soap powder – emblazoned on walls in Derry, crystallised the views of many nationalists about the report.
+Most witnesses to the event disputed the report's conclusions and regarded it as a whitewash.
+The slogan, "Widgery washes whiter" – a play on the contemporary advertisement for Daz soap powder – was emblazoned on walls in Derry, crystallising the views of many nationalists about the report.

 In 1992, British Prime Minister John Major, replying to John Hume's request for a new public inquiry, stated: "The Government made clear in 1974 that those who were killed on 'Bloody Sunday' should be regarded as innocent of any allegation that they were shot whilst handling firearms or explosives".
 Major was succeeded by Tony Blair.
 Blair's chief aide, Jonathan Powell, later described Widgery as a "complete and utter whitewash".